Auto-Fix Reconciliation

 - Its history stays — first-seen scan, last-seen scan, every prior status transition.

-- Its fingerprint stays — if the same issue is reintroduced later, the existing finding is reopened rather than created anew.
+metadata.ai_verification. - Its fingerprint stays — if the same issue is reintroduced, this row is the one that resurrects rather than a duplicate being created.

 Reopening an auto-fixed finding